Dansuf/dancompiler/README.md

     make

+Note: Please do not use the flag -j, it may fail.

 The program takes as an argument path to the source code and, optionally, path to the output file.
 If it is not specified, output will be directed to the standard output.

     ./dc input_file [output_file]

+In case of an error, a message will be printed on standard error output and the compilation will stop.
+Any warning messages will also be printed on standard error output.
+However, the compilation will continue.

 The program compiles successfully with the following configuration: